 Cisco Unified CM uses two different cluster-wide QoS service parameter to differentiate between the Differentiated Services Code Point (DSCP) settings of UC video endpoints and TelePresence endpoints.
 TelePresence endpoints use the DSCP for Telepresence calls QoS parameter while the Cisco UC video endpoints use the DSCP for video calls QoS service parameter.

-When deploying Enhanced Location CAC for TelePresence video interoperable calls, consider the affects of DSCP marking for both QoS classes.
+When deploying Enhanced Location CAC for immersive video calls, consider the affects of DSCP marking for both QoS classes, as the interoperable calls where an immersive classified endpoint is connected with a desktop classified endpoint are by default asymmetrically marked.

 DSCP QoS Marking